 Vinyl and linoleum are two different types of resilient flooring materials that share many characteristics.
 Many people refer to them interchangeably, due to their similarities.
-But there are a number of important differences between the two, including materials and production, installation, appearance, care and maintenance, and cost.
+But there are a number of important differences between linoleum vs vinyl, including materials and production, installation, appearance, care and maintenance, and cost.
 Compare all of these characteristics to determine which type of resilient flooring is best for you.

 Vinyl: A manufactured man-made product that is produced using petroleum, a non-renewable resource.
 Large amounts of energy are required to extract and process chlorine, a vital component of vinyl's chemical makeup.

 - Linoleum: A material that is comprised largely of linseed oil, a naturally occurring substance that is extracted from flax seeds.
 This is mixed with other natural and renewable materials, such as cork dust, wood flour, and rosin.

 - Linoleum: Installing linoleum can be very similar to installing vinyl, but sheet linoleum can be harder to work with than sheet vinyl.
 Linoleum also comes in tiles and planks that are suitable for DIY installation.

 - Vinyl: Some types of vinyl are virtually waterproof and can be installed in frequently damp environments, including basements and other below-grade areas.
 Sheet vinyl is the most water-resistant type because it has fewer seams within the main area of the floor.

 - Linoleum: Water resistant, linoleum is not impervious to damage from moisture and needs to be sealed periodically to protect it against liquid penetration.
 If flooding occurs a linoleum installation can be ruined, and excessive humidity can sometimes cause individual tiles or the corners of sheets to curl.

 Cost and Life Expectancy